-Evanston Child Custody Lawyer
+Evanston Illinois Child Custody Lawyer

-All parents who are divorcing will be required under the law to come to an arrangement regarding the custody of any their children.
-While some parents are able to work together to reach this agreement amicably, others struggle, disagreeing and even fighting about what’s best for a child.
-At the Law offices of Gordon & Perlut, LLC, our Evanston child custody lawyers can work with you as you and your spouse navigate the complex issue of reaching a child custody arrangement, now known as a Judgment For Allocation of Parental Responsibilities.
+All parents who are divorcing will be required under the law to come to an arrangement regarding the custody of any of their children.
+While some parents are able to work together to reach this agreement amicably, others struggle, disagreeing, and even fighting about what’s best for a child.
+At the Law Offices of Gordon & Perlut, LLC, our Evanston child custody lawyers can work with you as you and your spouse navigate the complex issue of reaching a child custody arrangement, now known as a Judgment For Allocation of Parental Responsibilities.
 Call us today to learn more about how we can help.

 Creating a Parenting Plan in Illinois

 When parents are divorcing or separating, they are tasked with the responsibility of creating a parenting plan.
 The parenting plan should outline the type of “custody” arrangement the parents will have (sole or joint decision making), with whom the child will live primarily, how much “visitation” (parenting) time the child will have with the other parent and when, how decisions pertaining to the child will be made, how the child will be transported between parents’ homes, how disagreements relating to the child will be resolved, and more.

 Parents should work together to find answers to the above questions.
 The help of a third party, including a professional mediator, can help.

 When Parents Cannot Agree

 When parents cannot agree and divorce mediation fails, each parent can ask the court to make a “custody” decision on the family’s behalf.
 If a court is responsible for making a determination about the allocation of parental responsibilities (child custody), it must do so by considering the best interests of the child.
 The best interests of the child are determined by considering factors such as the relationship the child has with each parent, the child’s preferences, the health of all parties, the wishes of the parents, and more.